lijk-lee/lijk-lee.github.io/resume/resume_us.md

 [中文](./resume.html)

-A senior student in network engineering at Shandong Jianzhu University
+A senior student in Network Engineering at Shandong Jianzhu University

 Connect：lijk_lee (at) 163.com